 METAA is offering the METAA Chief Technology Officer Certificate Online Course through Framingham State University.
-This rigorous 14-week online course will build an understanding of the essential skills and knowledge in the three primary categories of: Leadership & Vision, Understanding the Educational Environment, and Managing Technology & Support Resources as outlined in the Consortium for School Networking (CoSN) Framework of Essential Skills of the K-12 Chief Technology Officer (CTO).
+This rigorous 14-week online course will build competencies in the ten essential skills of these three primary categories: Leadership & Vision, Understanding the Educational Environment, Managing Technology & Support Resources.
+Students will earn 3 Framingham State credits.
+This course is designed for both prospective and current technology directors.

 Upon successful completion of this course, participants will receive a course grade.
 Student’s work will also be evaluated in order to receive the METAA CTO Certificate through the METAA CTO Course Committee’s review of each student’s LiveBinder portfolio and final project.
-This review will determine the candidate’s eligibility for the METAA CTO Certificate.
-This certificate will give employers assurance that they will be hiring or have hired a technology administrator who possesses the vast knowledge and skills necessary to be an effective educational technology leader in the K-12 environment.
+This certificate provides employers verification that they will be hiring, or have hired, a technology administrator who possesses the vast knowledge and skills necessary to be an effective educational technology leader in the K-12 environment.
 This certificate is different from other certification programs, like the CoSN CETL certification which requires four years’ experience as a technology director.

 The course consists of 12 weeks of instruction related to the skill areas and two additional weeks allotted for the final project.

 Location: Online (Students will submit work online weekly – expect about 5 hours of work per week.
 Students will collaborate asynchronously within the weekly schedule.)